daler/dotfiles/docs/starthere.rst

 Skip this step if you don't want those.

-This only needs to be done on the machine you’re running the terminal app on.
+This only needs to be done **on the machine you’re running the terminal app on.**  If you are setting up your dotfiles on a remote machine (say, on NIH's Biowulf) and your fonts look strange, you need to set install fonts on your *laptop* and set your terminal app (iTerm2, MobaXterm, Terminal.app, etc) to use that font.
-So this does not need to be run on a remote machine.

 There are several options for this: